Laureen Harper: Surname

 There was initially confusion in the Canadian media about which surname Laureen Harper uses — at different times, media references to her have called her Teskey, Harper, or Teskey Harper (not hyphenated).
 She used the name "Laureen Teskey" after her 1993 marriage to Stephen Harper, but after her husband's victory in the 2006 federal election, she began using the name "Laureen Harper" in her public role as a spouse of the Prime Minister.

 Campaigning

 When her husband ran in the 2006 elections, she campaigned alongside him.
-She was frequently seen at the podium on behalf of and with her husband.
+She was frequently seen at the podium on behalf of and with her husband, Stephen Harper.

 Public life

 She had an active public life while at 24 Sussex Drive.
 She supported causes such as the National Arts Centre where she was Honorary Gala Chair starting in 2005.
 She was also an active supporter and campaigner for animal welfare organizations such as the Ottawa Humane Society.
 She accompanied her husband on international trips, for example the G8, G20 and others.
 Mrs. Harper hosted the spouses of G8 and G20 leaders in June 2010 in Toronto, Ontario.